kali/kali.github.io/_drafts/2016-01-20-BigData-in-Rust.md

 }
 ```

-Not too bad.
 Let's have a closer look.

 ### Input, Data and BIBIs